NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 Currently `nuget.config` `<apikeys>` section only supports encrypted values, via .NET's [`System.Security.Cryptography.ProtectedData` APIs](https://learn.microsoft.com/dotnet/api/system.security.cryptography.protecteddata).
 As the important message says on the docs page, on Windows it uses Windows' Data Protection API (DPAPI), which isn't supported on Linux or Mac, and [the .NET libraries team have no plans to support it since it will have different security promises than on Windows](https://github.com/dotnet/runtime/issues/22886).
 There is [an issue to consider another way of having less secure "encrypted" passwords](https://github.com/NuGet/Home/issues/1851) on Linux and Mac (like what Mono does for the `ProtectedData` API), but it hasn't been implemented yet.
-Therefore, in order to enable this feature, `<apikeys>` needs to support unencrypted (plain text) secrets (just as source credentials do).
+Therefore, in order for this feature not to be blocked, `<apikeys>` needs to support unencrypted (plain text) secrets (just as source credentials do).

 ## Explanation